James Rosenquist, "Paperclip" Ed 2/75 SOLD

 Rosenquist grew up in North Dakota and Minnesota, and at age 14 he won a scholarship to study at the Minneapolis School of Art (now the Minneapolis College of Art and Design).
 He continued art studies at the University of Minnesota from 1952 to 1954.
 In 1955, having received a scholarship to the Art Students League, he moved to New York City.
 All the while, Rosenquist supported himself by working as a billboard painter, later using the leftover billboard paint to create small abstract paintings in the manner of the reigning New York school style.
 It was not until 1960 that he abandoned Abstract Expressionism to directly engage the techniques and iconography of his commercial work.

-Although he was early described as a Pop artist, Rosenquist did not like the label.
+Although he was described as a Pop artist early on in his carrer, Rosenquist did not like the label.

 In addition to painting, Rosenquist contributed to the renewal of printmaking in the United States when in 1965 he and a number of other young artists explored the process of lithography at Universal Limited Art Editions in West Islip, Long Island, New York.